DefTruth/lite.ai.toolkit/README.md

 ---->

-## 1. Build Lite.AI.
+## 1. Build Lite.AI.ToolKit

-<div id="lite.ai-Build-Lite.AI"></div>
+<div id="lite.ai.toolkit-Build-Lite.AI.ToolKit"></div>

-Build the shared lib of Lite.AI for *MacOS* from sources.
-Note that Lite.AI uses `onnxruntime` as default backend, for the reason that onnxruntime supports the most of onnx's operators.
+Build the shared lib of *Lite.AI.ToolKit* for *MacOS* from sources.
+Note that Lite.AI.ToolKit uses `onnxruntime` as default backend, for the reason that onnxruntime supports the most of onnx's operators.

 <details>